DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

-If you are a Customer and you or your organization is bound by a Master Services Agreement with DocuSign ( “Corporate Terms”), then these Terms will apply, if at all, only to use of the Site or any DocuSign Services to the extent such use is not already governed by such a Master Service Agreement.
-For the avoidance of doubt, all references to the “Site” in these Terms also includes the DocuSign Services.
+If you are a Customer and you or your organization are bound by a Master Services Agreement with DocuSign (“Corporate Terms”), then these Terms will apply, if at all, only to use of the Site or any DocuSign Services to the extent such use is not already governed by such a Master Services Agreement.
+For the avoidance of doubt, all references to the “Site” in these Terms also include the DocuSign Services.

 BY ACCESSING, USING, OR DOWNLOADING ANY MATERIALS FROM THE SITE, YOU AGREE TO FOLLOW AND BE BOUND BY THESE TERMS.
 IF YOU DO NOT AGREE TO THESE TERMS, YOU ARE NOT AUTHORIZED AND MUST CEASE USING THE SITE IMMEDIATELY.

-1.2 You agree to receive electronically all communications, agreements, and notices that we provide in connection with any DocuSign Services (“Communications”), including by e-mail, text, in-app notifications, or by posting them on the Site or through any DocuSign Services.
-You agree that all Communications that we provide to you electronically satisfy any legal requirement that such Communications be in writing and you agree to keep your Account contact information current.
+1.2 You agree to receive all communications, agreements, and notices that we provide in connection with any DocuSign Services (“Communications”), including, but not limited to, Communications related to our delivery of the DocuSign Services and your purchase of or subscription to the DocuSign Services, via electronic means, including by e-mail, text, in-app notifications, or by posting them on the Site or through any DocuSign Services.
+You agree that all Communications we provide to you electronically satisfy any legal requirement that such Communications be in writing or be delivered in a particular manner and you agree to keep your Account contact information current.

 2. ADDITIONAL TERMS FOR DOCUSIGN SERVICES